nimasalehy/Monte-Carlo-Methods-for-Combined-Belief-Dempster-Rule/README.md

 ================================

-Estimating bel(A) using different algorithms by MC, and compare their RMSEs and running times
+Estimating bel(A) using different algorithms by MC, and compare their Relative RMSEs and running times

 Algorithm for calculating bel(A) exactly is based on Wilson 2000 paper